Timothy C. Hain, MD .• Page last modified: August 22, 2021

 Even when the examining doctor is very experienced, it is not always possible to be sure that a patient with dizziness does NOT have a stroke (see case example).
 Except in a few situations (i.e. BPPV), the clinical signs of vertigo are specific enough to exclude stroke.
 Because scanning every dizzy patient would be immensely costly, it is practically necessary to accept that with standard medical care, some patients may not be immediately diagnosed (if at all).

 Recent studies suggest that atrial fibrillation occurs frequently in persons with TIA's, and that ambulatory cardiac monitoring may be indicated more often than thought in the past (Tayal et al, 2008; Cotter et al, 2013).
 This is particularly relevant as atrial-fibrillation is often treated with stronger blood thinners than other stroke-related conditions (see discussion of Coumadin treatment below).
-We think that the less invasive systems -- such as simply ambulatory event monitoring, are more sensible than the "implantable" systems, which seem to us to be both expensive as well as overly invasive.
+We think that the less invasive systems -- such as simply ambulatory event monitoring, are usually more sensible than the "implantable" systems, which seem to us to be both expensive as well as overly invasive.
+There are now "over the counter" heart monitoring devices that may make things easier.

 RISK OF STROKE AFTER TIA